matthewbolding/chalk-riogrande/content/_index.md

 ### Emma Sanders

 Emma worked tirelessly on the fine details of the front end and developed all the mobile site styling.
-She tended to many bugs.
+She tended to many bugs throughout.

 ![](/images/sanders.jpg)